 Aside from those bigger items you need lots of liquids and bribe treats.
 I personally always try to push some apple juice to keep things moving and easier to poop during the first week or so.
 Have a lot, and have variety so they can keep drinking. (these apple juices are my fav!)

 Candy prizes for successes can be as small an an M&M or something bigger.
 Base it on your child.
 My oldest two were fine with M&Ms, where as Walker wouldn’t have seen that as enough of a motivator.
+Some families may prefer to have a potty chart.

 I potty train all of my kids in 3 days.
 If you haven’t heard of this method, let me give you a little overview.